-Cherry shrimps jump out of tank mainly if they are stressed.
-Another reason is overcrowding of the tank or having bad tank mates that are stressing them out.
-Some other reasons can be inappropriate tank water parameters, high level of current in the water, lack of hiding places, high bioload in the tank, etc.
+Cherry shrimp jump out of the tank mainly if they are stressed.
+Other reasons include overcrowding or bad tank mates stressing them out.
+Other reasons can include inappropriate tank water parameters, a high level of current in the water, a lack of hiding places, and a high bioload in the tank.

-Jumping out of the tank is a pretty common behavior of cherry shrimps.
-They can do it for many kinds of reasons.
-Here I’ll be explaining each of them in detail.
+Jumping out of the tank is a pretty common behavior of cherry shrimp.
+They can do it for many reasons, and I’ll explain each one in detail here.

 Why Cherry Shrimps Jump Out Of Tank?